digital-learning-gmbh/educa-lrs/README.md

    ```

 4. **Access the application:**
-    - The application will be available at [http://localhost:8000](http://localhost:8000).
+   - The application will be available at [http://localhost](http://localhost).
-    - MySQL will be available at `localhost:3306` with the credentials specified in the compose file.
+   - The swagger documentation can be accessed at [http://localhost/api/documentation](http://localhost/api/documentation)

 5. **Stop the containers:**
    ```bash